nmarum/canadadefencespending/README.md

 DND_contract_analysis.RMD is the R markdown of an exploratory analysis of DND contract data from 2010 to early 2020.

-DND_contract_analysis.html is the html version of the markdown document.
+DND_contract_analysis.pdf is the PDF version of the markdown document.
 I will look to update the analysis from time to time.